USEPA/CMAQ/DOCS/User_Manual/CMAQ_OGD_ch05_sys_req.md

 CMAQ-5.2.1/DOCS
 ```

-The Git and zipfile installation options will produce slightly different subdirectories on your Linux system.
-The base installation directory using the git clone commmand will be `CMAQ_REPO`; the directory from the zipfile will be `CMAQ-5.2.1`.
-The subesquent instructions in this guide will be based on the git clone installation.
-For Zipfile installations, replace CMAQ_REPO with CMAQ-v5.2.1 in the instructions that follow.
+The Git and Zip file installation options will produce slightly different subdirectories on your Linux system.
+The base installation directory using the git clone command will be `CMAQ_REPO`; the directory from the Zip file will be `CMAQ-5.2.1`.
+The subsequent instructions in this guide will be based on the git clone installation.
+For Zip file installations, replace CMAQ_REPO with CMAQ-v5.2.1 in the instructions that follow.
 The differences in the directory names highlights the difference in functionality between the two options.
-Cloning the repository gives the user access to the full repository and its history, while downloading the zip file will only give access to version 5.2.1.
+Cloning the repository gives the user access to the full repository and its history, while downloading the Zip file will only give access to version 5.2.1.

 Using the git clone option, CMAQ will install into the following directories: